andrebergvind/cyclistic-bike-share-analysis/README.md

 ## Project Overview

 **Business Task:**
 The director of marketing at Cyclistic believes the company’s future growth depends on maximizing the number of annual memberships.
-The objective of the project was to analyze how casual riders and annual members use Cyclistic bikes differently, uncover actionable insights, and provide data-driven recommendations to convert casual riders into annual members.
+The goal of this project is to analyze how casual riders and annual members use Cyclistic bikes differently, uncover actionable insights, and provide data-driven recommendations to convert casual riders into annual members, ultimately supporting the company’s long-term growth.

+**User Conditions:**
+In Chicago’s Divvy bike-share system, annual members require to pay an up front fee of 143 dollars per year and can enjoy unlimited 45 minute rides with no unlocking fees.
+Additional cost per minute is only added when exceeding the 45 minute limit.

+In contrast, casual riders pay per ride, with unlocking fees of 1 dollar and additonal per-minute usage rates of 0.22 dollars.

 **Main Question:**
 How do casual vs member users behave differently, and how can Cyclistic convert casual users into members?